 Incidence indicates the number of new cases in a population over a specific period.
 This measure is usually lower since it does not include existing cases as prevalence does.
 If you wish to know the number of new cases of social phobia during the past year (going from say Aug 21, 2015 to Aug 20, 2016), you would only count cases that began during this time and ignore cases before the start date, even if people are currently afflicted with the mental disorder.
 Incidence is often studied by medical and public health officials so that causes can be identified, and future cases prevented.

 The etiology is the cause of the disorder.
 There may be social, biological, or psychological explanations for the disorder which need to be understood to identify the appropriate treatment.
 Likewise, the effectiveness of a treatment may give some hint at the cause of the mental disorder.
-More on this later.
+More on this in Module 2.

 The course of the disorder is its particular pattern.
 A disorder may be acute, meaning that it lasts a short time, or chronic, meaning it persists for a long time.
 It can also be classified as time-limited, meaning that recovery will occur after some time regardless of whether any treatment occurs.

 Prognosis is the anticipated course the mental disorder will take.
 A key factor in determining the course is age, with some disorders presenting differently in childhood than adulthood.